Sliders (TV series): Production

 Michio Kaku explains in the appendix of his book, The Future of the Mind, that the Sliders series began "when a young boy read a book.
 That book is actually my book Hyperspace, but I take no responsibility for the physics behind that series."
+Before moving to Sci-Fi Channel each episode of the series cost $1.4 million to $1.5 million.

 While filming the episode "Desert Storm", actor Ken Steadman (Cutter) was killed.
 In an accident that occurred between takes, Steadman moved a dune buggy to the next shooting location.
 While he was moving the vehicle, the dune buggy overturned and crushed him, killing him instantly.
 According to Steadman's parents, his death was preventable.

-Entering into the fifth season, the production team knew the series was not being renewed and had saved money from the budget of each season five episode for use in a climactic battle for the season finale.
+Entering into the fifth season, the production team knew the series was not being renewed, and had saved money from the budget of each season-five episode for use in a climactic battle for the season finale.
 The money was instead used for the penultimate episode, "Eye of the Storm", while the last episode ended with an unresolved cliffhanger.
 Insiders have various theories as to why this happened.
-The producers were concerned the Sci Fi Channel had lost interest in the show (even though it was their highest-rated program at the time) after they ceased supplying corrective notes for the episodes, and it was believed they were not even reading the scripts.
+The producers were concerned the Sci Fi Channel had lost interest in the show (though it was their highest-rated program at the time) after they ceased supplying corrective notes for the episodes, and it was believed they were not even reading the scripts.

-One strict rule the Sci Fi Channel had was that a gun couldn't be pointed at a person's head.
-To test this rule, executive producer Bill Dial presented a script featuring a character getting his head shot completely off—which was ignored.
-Dial then presented the script for the final episode cliffhanger, which was also ignored.
+One strict rule the Sci Fi Channel had was that a gun could not be pointed at a person's head.
+To test this rule, executive producer Bill Dial presented a script featuring a character getting his head shot completely off, which was ignored.
+Dial then presented the script for the final-episode cliffhanger, which was also ignored.
 Some claim this was done to encourage fans to push for a sixth season, but members of the production team claim that the decision was personal.

-Iranian-American director Reza Badiyi is credited with directing a number of the episodes in the fifth season, and his daughter, Mina Badiyi, makes a guest appearance in Episode 3, "Common Ground".
+Iranian-American director Reza Badiyi is credited with directing a number of the episodes in the fifth season, and his daughter, Mina Badiyi, made a guest appearance in episode three, "Common Ground".